jackhenry/jackhenry.github.io/src/content/posts/Monotone Increasing Digits.md

 A simple example of an *nondecreasing monotonous* function would be `f(x) = x` or any other linear function with a positive coefficient in front of `x`.

-A *nondecreasing monotonous integer* follows the same spirit as a nondecreasing monotonous function.
+A *nondecreasing monotonous integer* follows the same spirit as a nondecreasing monotonic function.
 The following are examples of such integers:

 - 123456789